Decoding Noise in Nanofluidic Systems: Adsorption versus Diffusion Signatures in Power Spectra: Results

 \subsubsection{Further Cases}

 As highlighted in Table~\ref{tab:param_vals}, other experimental systems may exhibit further different timescale separations, where all timescales are comparable (Case 3) or where adsorption is much faster than all other processes (Case 4).
-In these scenarios, the spectra obtained are again non-linear combinations of the pure diffusion and pure adsorption cases, and can either be quite similar to either of these pure cases (Case 3) or exhibit entirely peculiar shapes (Case 4).
+In these scenarios, the spectra obtained are again non-linear combinations of the pure diffusion and pure adsorption cases, and can either be quite similar to either of the two pure cases (Case 3) or exhibit entirely peculiar shapes (Case 4).
 More detailed investigations are reported in Appendix~\ref{app:extraresults}.
+Overall, the two corners are not observed in these further cases.